-You might remember this incident in Water Sky.
 All the episodes are taken from my experiences with the whales, bears, Eskimos and my son.

 That is how I write.
 I go to these wonderful places, get to know the people, the animals, the landscape and weather, then come home to Chappaqua, N.Y. and write my books.

 I loved There's An Owl in the Shower.
 Did it really happen?

 When my children were young we had a pet screech owl named Yammer.
 He was absolutely loveable.
 He denned in the bookcase, watched television and took showers with us.
 My son, Craig, made a sign he hung over the faucets which read; "Please remove the owl after showering."

 Years later, my son Luke who is teaching at Humboldt State University in California, called me to tell me about the beautiful spotted owl and the lumbermen of the Douglas fir forests.
 The owl must have ancient trees to nest in.
 The lumbermen were cutting them down.
 An angry controversy arose when a judge stopped the cutting of the old growth until a life-saving agenda was established for the spotted owl, an endangered species.
 There seemed to be no solution.
 I asked Luke to help me gather information about this wonderful owl and flew out to spend some time with him.